-However, the broad rule of thumb is that the building must be at least 100 metres away from any residential property.
+However, the broad rule of thumb is that a building for livestock must be at least 100 metres away from any residential property.
 In mountain areas the distance can be reduced to 75 metres.

 As with the health regulations, animal farm buildings must also maintain a minimum distance of 35 metres from water courses and wells.

-Once again, there are some minor local variations, although not all councils adopt them or are permitted to use their discretion due to lack of planning framework.
+Once again, there are some minor local variations, although not all councils adopt them or are permitted to use their discretion due to the lack of a planning framework.